CUBRID/cubrid-manual/en/sql/jsp.rst

 * Java ignores precision, scale, and length parts of SQL types of IN/OUT parameters, matches only the type name parts, and delivers values as they are.
 * A stored procedure can call another stored procedure or call itself recursively.
 The maximum nesting depth is 16.

-Returning Value of Java Stored Function/Procedure and Precision Type on IN/OUT
+Limitations on the precision of IN/OUT parameters and a return value
 -----------------------------------------------------------------------------------

 To limit the return value of Java stored function/procedure and precision type on IN/OUT, CUBRID processes as follows:

 *   Checks the SQL type of the Java stored function/procedure.
 *   Passes the value returned by Java to the database with only the type converted if necessary, ignoring the number of digits defined during creating the Java stored function/procedure.
-In principle, the user should directly manipulates the data which is passed to the database.
+*   In principle, the user should directly manipulates the data which is passed to the database.

 Take a look at the following **typestring** () Java stored function.